vt1022/divcraft/README.md

 ## DivCraft

 Character creation screen of a game.
 Made with React and Firebase.
-One div style css drawings and animations.
+Single div style css drawings and animations.

 * React
 * Firebase